Edwards Theatres: History

-On March 21, 1996, Edwards Theatres opened a 22-screen multiplex in Ontario, California, that it advertised as the "world's largest stadium theatre".
+On March 21, 1996, Edwards Theatres opened a 22-screen multiplex in Ontario, California, which it advertised as the "world's largest stadium theater".
 The facility opened across the street from AMC Theatres's 30-screen complex at Ontario Mills due to a rivalry between James Edwards and AMC executive Stanley Durwood.

 On April 26, 1997, Edwards Theatres founder James Edwards Jr. died of a heart attack at the age of 90 at his Newport Beach home.
 Days after Edwards's death, the company announced plans to build 18 new multiplexes, including a Boise, Idaho, location that would be the company's first facility outside of California.
 Company president James Edwards III announced the news and stated that his father was involved in the planning of the expansion up until his death.
 Edwards III denied speculation that the company would be sold to a larger movie theater chain.

 On August 23, 2000, Edwards Theatres filed for Chapter 11 bankruptcy.
 The decision occurred at a time when other companies, such as Carmike Cinemas and United Artists Theatres, were similarly filing for bankruptcy.
 Edwards, like its peers, was suffering from the financial woes of overzealous building and expansion in the mid-to-late 1990s.
 The move placed the fate of the Edwards family's ownership in control of its primary lender, Bank of America.

 In September 2001, Philip Anschutz took control of the Edwards Theatres chain alongside minority partner Oaktree Capital Management.
 At the time of the acquisition, the chain operated 699 screens and had a debt total estimated between $272 million and $350 million.
 The Edwards family was compensated with $5 million and a portion of the company's stock.
 In 2002, Anschutz merged Edwards operations with his other properties, Regal Cinemas and United Artists Theatres, to form Regal Entertainment Group.
 Regal continues to operate several theaters with their original Edwards branding.

 On 7 September 2022, Cineworld, the current parent company of Edwards Theatres, filed for Chapter 11 bankruptcy.